skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/04_building_a_digital_team.md

 ### Software engineer

-Software engineers design, implement, and maintain software applications.
+Software engineers, or software developers, design, implement, and maintain software applications.
 Software engineers may do this for custom software applications or commercial off-the-shelf software (COTS).

 **Front-end engineers** build user-facing components.
 They work with closely with user researchers and product designers. **Back-end engineers** work with front-end engineers to build services that drive the interface.
 The software engineers on your team: